WolverineXM/FinTechProject3/.ipynb_checkpoints/README-checkpoint.md

 ### FRED API KEY

 The FRED API is used to obtain Option Adjusted Spread data, which represents the feature set data for model purposes.
-The following steps outline the process for obtaining the required API key and saving for
+The following steps outline the process for obtaining the required API key and saving for use in the FRED library.

 1. Sign-Up for a free account and API Key at [St. Loius Fed User Account & API Key Request](https://research.stlouisfed.org/useraccount/apikey)